In this tutorial, we will see what is ultrasonic sensors and the applications of ultrasonic sensors and it’s characteristics. Let’s start.

-NOTE: The accuracy of Ultrasonic sensor can be affected by the temperature and humidity of the air it is being used in.
-However, for these tutorials and almost any project you will be using these sensors in, this change in accuracy will be negligible.
+NOTE: The accuracy of the Ultrasonic sensor can be affected by the temperature and humidity of the air it is being used in.
+However, for these tutorials and almost any project, you will be using these sensors in, this change inaccuracy will be negligible.

 Ultrasonic Sensor – HC-SR04